 Arne Quinze is a Belgian contemporary artist, painter and sculptor.
 His work involves everything from small drawings and paintings, medium-sized sculptures to massive installations.
 Quinze was born in Belgium in 1971 and currently lives and works in Sint-Martens-Latem, a town near the Belgian city of Ghent.
-His early career in the 1980s was as a graffiti artist, without having completed an official art education.
+His early career in the 1980s was as a graffiti artist.
 He always questioned the role of our cities and started his search for cities to become open air museums.
 His work quickly evolved from Street Art to Public Art with recurring themes as social interaction, urbanisation and diversity.

 The gigantic wooden construction entitled Uchronia, which he and his team built in the Nevada desert (USA) for the 2006 Burning Man festival, emphasized his pursuit for culture and nature to coexist.
 This was followed by numerous sculptures and exhibitions that included both large installations and small paintings and sculptures.
 At the present time, many of his installations are considered to be landmarks that present a different dynamic for urban development: In Paris, Shanghai, Beirut, Washington DC, Brussels, Mumbai, Sao Paolo,… Quinze has been intervening in cities now for over 25 years, and many projects are still lined up to be finalised.